-This course is taught in Cantonese.
 This course is designed to help Chinese-speaking Christian leaders establish a basic understanding of conflict and conflict management in their church ministry.
 This course includes a basic understanding of conflict, a biblical view of conflict, and an analysis of each participant's personal conflict management style.
 The Chinese concept of "great harmony" and "great honour" are introduced and the relational pattern of thinking is reviewed.
 The effect of multiculturalism in the Canadian Chinese churches is examined.
 Guidelines are presented to enable leaders to be competent conflict managers.